Fancy Nancy: Jane O'Connor

 Jane O'Connor is vice-president and editor-at-large for Penguin Books for Young Readers!
+Her sister is Jill Abramson, former editor of The New York Times.
 She has written more than thirty children's books.
 Her first adult novel, Dangerous Admissions: Secrets of a Closet Sleuth came out in July 2007.

 O'Connor came up with Fancy Nancy on a summer evening.
 As she describes it, "It was after dinner one evening that the title just came to me," she recalls.
 "I sat down and wrote the first and last paragraphs.
 The rest of the story took me awhile, but the beginning and the end just flew into my head."
 O'Connor is quick to point out that much of the book's success is Glasser's artwork.
 She wrote the book in 2002, but it did not come out until 2005, because her editor, Margaret Anastas, insisted on Glasser as the illustrator who was busy with other projects.